 Many medical situations require emergency suction.
 And when you have a patient with an obstructed airway, be it from sputum, blood, vomitus, or tissue, you had better have the suction handy, for there is no other way to return the airway to patency.

-According to Stanford Children’s Health, the most recent statistics indicate that 88% of children who died from an airway obstruction injury were aged four or less.
-This makes sense when you consider the smaller the airway, the more likely it is to become obstructed.
 Small children are also susceptible to partial obstructions.
-From serious situations, such as epiglottitis, to simple sore throats that make it difficult to swallow, these smallest of patients may have difficulty clearing their airway, so be sure to have the portable suction unit on hand.
+From serious situations, such as epiglottitis, to simple sore throats that make it difficult to swallow, the smallest of patients may have difficulty clearing their airway, so be sure to have the portable suction unit on hand.
 Here are a few reminders:

 The next time you respond to a pediatric emergency, be sure to take the portable suction unit along, just in case.

-Should you face an airway emergency requiring suctioning, here are a few reminders when suctioning your elderly patients:
+Should you face an airway emergency requiring suctioning, here are a few reminders when suctioning elderly patients:

 Like pediatrics, geriatric patients pose unique challenges, but a bit of caution and preplanning can help these calls run smoothly.